Innovate UK

 Grant in 2024

 Biovit is a company that specializes in the development of fortified foods.
 It uses 100% organic plant extracts, naturally rich in vitamins and minerals, to enhance the nutritional value of its products.
 The company aims to address health and environmental issues such as obesity and malnutrition, while also reducing food waste.
-Biovit has clinically tested and developed organic micronutrient blends for use in various food and beverage products, as well as supplements, providing consumers with organically sourced, nutrient-dense options.
+Biovit has clinically developed and tested organic micronutrient blends for use in various food and beverage products, as well as supplements, providing consumers with organically sourced, nutrient-dense options.

 Fuse Diagnostics